NemarioGit/CPPGames/README.md

 # CPPGames

-This is the collection of simple games made in C++
+This is the collection of simple games made by me in C++

 As for now you can play:
 1. Guess the number